Satsuki Totoro: Ice Ribbon (2017–present)

+On 19 March 2023, Totoro defeated Saori Anou to win the ICE Cross Infinity Championship for the first time.
+She made her first successful title defense against Ibuki Hoshi at New Ice Ribbon #1274 ~ Osaka Ribbon 2023 on 29 April.
+On 17 July, at New Ice Ribbon 1289 ~ Yokohama Ribbon 2023, she dropped the title to Yuuri, ending her reign at 120 days.

 Pro Wrestling Wave (2017–2018)

 Another promotion for which Totoro briefly worked is Pro Wrestling Wave.
 She made her first appearance at WAVE 10th Anniversary on 12 August 2017 where she teamed up with Chihiro Hashimoto and Takumi Iroha in a losing effort against Ayako Hamada, Meiko Satomura and Nanae Takahashi as a result of a six-man tag team match.
 At WAVE Sunday WAVE Vol. 34 on 5 November 2017, she unsuccessfully challenged Rina Yamashita in the quarter-finals of a no. 1 contendership tournament for the Wave Singles Championship.